Versha Verma: Social work

 Versha has been actively involved in various social causes.
 When she was 14 years old, she used to provide humanitarian aid to the patients at King George Medical University, Lucknow and run errands for them.
 Now, through her non-profit organisation, she provides free hearse cars and ambulance service to needy families throughout the state of Uttar Pradesh.
 She helps in the rehabilitation of destitutes, trains young women and girls in self-defence, organises blood donation camps and arranges blood donors, and educates underprivileged children.

 She delivers awareness lectures on postnatal care to new mothers at government hospitals and distributes hygiene kits.
-She provides ration kit to cancer patients at Ram Manohar Lohia Hospital, Lucknow, and distributes health kits to kids at pediatric cancer department of King George Medical University, Lucknow since 2016, Versha has cremated over 5,600 bodies.
+She provides ration kit to cancer patients at Ram Manohar Lohia Hospital, Lucknow, and distributes health kits to kids at pediatric cancer department of King George Medical University, Lucknow since 2016, Versha has cremated over 9000 bodies.

 Personal life

 Versha's family consists of her husband, who is an Executive Engineer in Public Works Department, Uttar Pradesh.
-They have a daughter who is studying.